CS-Trekker/CS-Trekker/README.md

 ## 👨‍🎓 About Me

-- 🎓 Undergraduate student at Peking University, majoring in Information Management
 - 💻 Focused on Java, Python, Linux, and full-stack development
 - 🛠️ Familiar with Python, Git, Linux, and basic front-end technologies
 - 🚀 A fast-growing developer passionate about continuous learning and coding